tsupplis/cc65-apple2-dosio/README.md

 apple2-dosio is an experimental Apple 2 DOS 3.3 file access library.
 It closes a functional gap of the CC65 Standard Library.
 It uses the DOS 3.3 File Manager API internally.

+The Reference used is 'Beneath Apple DOS' (https://mirrors.apple2.org.za/Apple%20II%20Documentation%20Project/Books/Beneath%20Apple%20DOS.pdf, File Manager Section, pp 6.7-6.17)

+Most of the calls are usable, with a limitation of the catalog function that displays content rather than giving access to the directory content.

 ## API